 Most of the best bifolding doors come with up to 7 or 8 panels making them suitable for big door sizes and openings.
 However, it is worth looking at products engineered to create faceted or open corner bifolding doors as well.

 The SUNFLEX door is one system enabling curved and faceted bifolding doors as well as three different threshold options.
 SUNFLEX doors are also one of the thinnest on the market.
-The better engineering behind the system, the more you can demand from the bifolding door.
+The better the engineering behind the system, the more you can demand from the bifolding door.
 You’ll also find these open corner designs with more mid-range brands too such as Smart Systems products and those designed by Aluk.

-Large bifolding doors also come with design constraints.
+Bifolding doors for large openings may come with design constraints.

 Bifolding door sizes at more than six metres may end up with a visible joint.
 Usually, this is in the horizontal sections of the door frame and the cill.
 Do not assume there is a mistake or wrongly made doors.